-The Children and Young Adults Disabilities Service (CYADS) is for children and young people from 0 to 25 years, with a moderate, severe or profound disability.
+The Children and Young Adults Disabilities Service is also known as CYADS.
+It is for children and young people from 0 to 25 years, with a moderate, severe or profound disability.
 The team offers a full assessment service and can provide the services below.

 Social work support

 Social workers can help you in two main ways.
 They can support you in the parenting role and help you to access further services offered by Harrow Council.
-They will also act as an advocate on behalf of your child within the local authority and within other departments and agencies such as Education and Health.
+They also act as advocate on behalf of your child within the local authority and other agencies such as Education and Health.

 Home care services

 Some children and young people will require assistance with personal care.
-This may include washing, changing etc. If the assessment carried out by the social worker identifies a need for personal care services, they will liaise with their team managers and present their assessment to the CYAD Panel.
+This may include washing, changing etc. If the social worker's assessment identifies a need for personal care services, the assessment will be presented to the CYAD Panel.

 Moving into adulthood (transition)

-Transition planning will begin to take place as part of a young person's special educational needs (SEN) annual review in year 9.
-This is to ensure that young disabled people receive the necessary support to help them plan for their future and to achieve their goals in adult life.
+Transition planning takes place as part of a young person's special educational needs (SEN) annual review in year 9.
+This ensures that young disabled people receive support to help them plan and achieve their goals in adult life.

-Social Workers and Care Managers conduct carers assessments to work out how best they can provide services to you and the person in your care.
-This is an opportunity for you to describe your role as a carer and what would make caring easier for you.
+Social Workers and Care Managers conduct carers assessments.
+They work out how best to provide you and the person in your care with services.
+This is an opportunity to describe your role as a carer and what would make caring easier for you.

 Children and young adults disabilities service

-Use these contact details for enquiries for young people under the age of 18Address: Health & Social Care Centre
+Use these contact details for enquiries for young people under the age of 18Address: Harrow Council

 CYAD transition team